 In the ND-DD method, the preconditioner is constructed using only the periodic background coefficient $A_\varepsilon$ and reused unchanged for all samples.
 Due to periodicity and translation invariance, all interior patches are equivalent.
 Consequently, the local operators need to be computed only once on a single reference patch and can then be reused by translation.
 This suggests one time offline cost $ \texttt{T}_{\mathrm{patch}}$ and zero per sample online cost.
 The total cost is therefore

 In the proposed OO-DD method, a small number of reference patch operators corresponding to different single-defect configurations are computed offline.
 In the online phase, the local operators for a given sample are obtained by linear combinations of these reference operators.
 No local fine-scale solves are required online.
 Hence, the one-time offline cost is $\texttt{N}_{\mathrm{ref}} \, \texttt{T}_{\mathrm{patch}}$, while the per-sample online cost is $\texttt{N}_{\texttt{P}} \, \texttt{T}_{\mathrm{comb}}$.
-Here, $\texttt{N}_{\mathrm{ref}}$ denotes the number of reference coefficients.
+Here, $\texttt{N}_{\mathrm{ref}}$ denotes, for simplicity, the total number of reference configurations, including the defect-free background configuration.
 The total cost is therefore

 To understand when the OO-DD is advantageous over the other two methods, one may consider the break-even number of samples $\texttt{N}_{\mathrm{samp}}^\ast$.
 With respect to the Direct-DD, equating $\texttt{T}^{\mathrm{OO}} = \texttt{T}^{\mathrm{D}}$ yields